 A local told me where I might find some corals near the beach.
 You’ll have to ask for specifics once you’re there.
 In the fading afternoon light, I managed to get some underwater photography done.
 Here is a small school of colorful fish above the corals.

-I took the these photos with my Olympus TG-5 (That link is for Lazada, Asia).
-The Amazon link is HERE.
+I took the these photos with my Olympus TG-5, The Amazon link is HERE.

 There were some beautiful flower-type coral gardens, with both hard and soft corals.